ArmDeveloperEcosystem/workshop-multiarch-aks/instruqt/aks.md

 ```

 > [!NOTE]
-> If you did not set your `random_id` to `[[ Instruqt-Var key="randomid" hostname="cloud-client" ]]` during deployment, then you will have to edit the above line to use the actual name of your deployed Azure Container Registry.
+> Note the name of your deployed Azure Container Registry, if it is not the default `armacr[[ Instruqt-Var key="randomid" hostname="cloud-client" ]]` then edit the above line.

 Once the files are saved, we are ready to deploy our application on our AKS cluster.